 SOME OF OUR HISTORY...

-Legend has it that Charlemagne founded Andorra in the year 805 in recognition of the help provided by its inhabitants in their struggle against the Saracens.
+Legend has it that Charlemagne founded Andorra in the year 805 in recognition of the help provided by local people in their struggle against the Saracens.

-After years of intense struggles between the local counts and the Church to achieve sovereignty over Andorra, hostilities were brought to an end by the signing of two treaties called the Pareatges.
+After years of intense struggles between the local Counts and the Church to achieve sovereignty over Andorra, hostilities were brought to an end by the signing of two treaties called the Pareatges.
 They were signed in 1278 and 1288 by the Archbishop of Urgell, Pere d'Urg, and the Count of Foix, Roger Bernat III.
-The Pareatges established shared sovereignty between the two lords of the land, and thus the Principality of Andorra was born.
+The Pareatges established shared sovereignty between the two lords of these lands and thus the Principality of Andorra was born.

-Over the course of time, the figure of Co-Prince of Andorra passed from the Count of Foix to the crown of France, and with the Republic to the President of France.
-The Archbishop of Urgell, however, has retained its title of Co-Prince of Andorra to the present day.
+Over the course of time, the figure of Co-Prince of Andorra passed from the Count of Foix to the crown of France and, with the advent of the Republic, to the country's President.
+The Archbishop of Urgell, however, has retained his title of Co-Prince of Andorra to the present day.

 DID YOU KNOW...?
 SOME INTERESTING FACTS REGARDING THE POLITICAL MAP OF ANDORRA

 Our credentials as a truly special country don’t end here.
 Here are some interesting facts that are sure to surprise you about the history and modern-day political map of Andorra.